January 23, 2017

 The only effective treatment for DUPA patients is through medications.
 Minoxidil and Finasteride are two FDA-approved medicines generally prescribed for treating Diffuse Unpatterned Alopecia.
 The former is a topical application available over the counter whereas the latter is a prescription oral pill.
 However, these medications have lost their popularity among patients and doctors of late due to a long list of side effects that come with them.
 Besides that, the results are also temporary and the hair fall off as soon as the treatment is discontinued.

-If you are seeking a safe and effective solution for DUPA, PRP treatment may be worth considering.
+If you are seeking a safe and effective DUPA Hair Loss Treatment in Dubai, PRP treatment may be worth considering.
 PRP shots are rich in growth factors which help stimulate adult stem cells and strengthen miniaturized follicles.
 This ultimately triggers robust hair growth on the entire scalp.

 If you are interested in PRP Treatment for Diffused Unpatterned Alopecia (DUPA) or want to know more about it, book an absolutely FREE CONSULTATION with our experts now.
 All that you have to do is, fill the form below.
 It will hardly take a minute and you will be on your way to a thicker and fuller head of hair.